Efficient Application of Tensor Network Operators to Tensor Network States

 Tensor networks have proven to be powerful tools for simulating large quantum systems, including quantum circuit simulation, quantum chemistry, and many-body physics, among others.
 Here, we will focus on one specific subroutine for tensor network methods, which is the efficient evaluation of

 where $\hat{O}$ is a quantum operator and $\ket{\psi}$ is a quantum state, and both are given as a tensor network.
 However, we will restrict ourselves to loop-free tensor networks, so-called tree tensor networks (TTN) \cite{Shi2006, Silvi2019}, which will be introduced in ~\autoref{sec:TTN} in more detail.
 This special class of tensor network has proven useful in various applications \cite{Shi2006, Larsson2019, Larsson2024, Larsson2025, Li2012, Nakatani2013, Sulz2024, Seitz2023, Dubey2025, Murg2010, Ke2023, Ke2025, Ke2025B, Schuhmacher2025, Sun2025}.
-For the special case of linear TTN, known as tensor trains or matrix product states (MPS), there is already a variety of algorithms that evaluate \autoref{eq:abstr_application}, such as the density matrix-based, Zip-Up, and successive randomized compression algorithms.
+For the special case of linear TTN, known as tensor trains or matrix product states (MPS), there is already a variety of algorithms that evaluate \autoref{eq:abstr_application}, such as the density-matrix-based, Zip-Up, and successive randomised-compression algorithms.
 We will take a closer look at these methods in ~\autoref{sec:CBC} after introducing our new Cholesky decomposition-based algorithm for both tensor trains and general tree structures.
-The application subroutine itself has been utilized in a diverse range of simulation procedures, including the computation of ground states and other low-lying states \cite{Rakhuba2016, Baiardi2019, Wang2025, Wang2025B, Dektor2025}, as well as the approximate contraction of two-dimensional tensor networks \cite{Verstraete2004, Lubasch2014}.
+The application subroutine itself has been utilised in a diverse range of simulation procedures, including the computation of ground states and other low-lying states \cite{Rakhuba2016, Baiardi2019, Wang2025, Wang2025B, Dektor2025}, as well as the approximate contraction of two-dimensional tensor networks \cite{Verstraete2004, Lubasch2014}.
 Another common use case is simulating the time evolution of quantum systems.
 This is either done by directly representing the time-evolution operator as an appropriate tensor network \cite{Zaletel2015, Paeckel2019, Gaggioli2025} or by utilising this subroutine to perform Krylov-like methods \cite{Dargel2012, Wall2012, Yang2020}.
 Two special cases of time evolution are the simulation of open quantum systems in the influence functional framework \cite{Strathearn2018, Richter2022, Bose2023, Ye2021} and the simulation of quantum circuits \cite{Chen2023, Gelss2023}.
-We will use a toy problem with random TTNs and a quantum circuit simulation to compare our new method to the already existing ones in ~\autoref{sec:numerical_sims}.
+In any such example, our new algorithm can be used as a drop-in replacement for the other application methods.
+To showcase the new algorithm's performance, we use a toy problem with random TTNs and a quantum circuit simulation to compare our new method to the already existing ones in ~\autoref{sec:numerical_sims}.